-CLIENTS TRIP REPORTS EAST AFRICA – SEP-OCT 2017 (EAST AFRICA)
+CLIENTS TRIP REPORTS EAST AFRICA – SEP-DEC 2017 (EAST AFRICA)

 African Journey to Kenya, Tanzania and Rwanda